 And in 2013, a long-simmering idea, a blend of the various strands of my experiences, finally took shape: together with my wife, we founded Cayambis Music Press, which, by publishing the art music of living Latin Americans, has been able to create a bridge between these composers and North American musicians.
 Today, as our catalog is approaching five hundred titles, we have also sought out arrangements with heirs, archives and national libraries in order to rescue some of the most significant Latin American music of the 19th and 20th centuries.

 But over time, it became apparent that that bridge should not only be wider, but also, rather than chaotic, the traffic should have some direction, that is, with some coordination.
-So, responding to this need, in 2019 we melded our publishing company into a new nonprofit, the Cayambis Institute for Latin American Studies in Music or CILASiM.
-When fully implemented, it will be realizing a number of projects that will positively benefit musicians throughout the western hemisphere.
+So, responding to this need, near the end of 2019 we melded our publishing company into a new nonprofit, the Cayambis Institute for Latin American Studies in Music (CILASiM).
+When fully implemented, it will be realizing many projects, such as competitions, subventions and commissions, that will positively benefit musicians throughout the western hemisphere.
 In concrete terms, we want to inspire more performances, more books and more journal articles about this music.
-But actually, we are inspired by the musical pan-Americanism of the mid 20th century and the goodwill that it produced among the peoples of the Americas, and so therefore are working towards rescuing these principles.
+But actually, this organization represents an attempt to re-engage with a more pan-Americanist past in which there were not only numerous concerts that featured Latin American music, but also, composers, music educators and academics on both sides of the Rio Grande participated in undertakings designed to advance the exchange of culture and ideas.
+Though by no means perfect, all of these activities helped to promote a sense of goodwill among the peoples of the Americas.
+We are working towards rescuing these principles.

 John L. Walker talking with students about Latin American music at the Judith Lapple Summer Woodwind Camp, Fairfax, Virginia.